stefanosAgelastos/static-homepage-p5-js/README.md

 ## Description

 This is my first portfolio homepage.
-I coded this project on a train from Stockholm to Copenhagen.
-It has three different sections, providing information about my projects, selfies of myself to show something more personal, and also my work experience so far.
+I coded this project on a train ride from Stockholm to Copenhagen in **July 2018**.
+It has three different sections.
+One providing information about my projects, a more personal one with selfies of myself and a third section with my work experience so far.

 </InfoPaper>